 Other factors may come into play, too.
 Kids with ADHD may be worn out after school.
 Or they might have “medication rebound” if they take stimulants for ADHD.

 Here are some of the most common reasons kids with ADHD race through their homework assignments.

 When kids with ADHD have multiple assignments, they may have trouble gauging how much time to spend on each one.
-They also may hyperfocus on one task and then have difficulty moving on to the next.
-Having spent an hour on one assignment, they might speed too quickly through their remaining homework.
+They also may hyperfocus on one task and then have a hard time moving on to the next.
+Having spent an hour on one assignment, they might speed through their remaining homework.

-Not doing well in school can wear kids down and make them lose confidence.
-Over time, they may come to believe that no matter how hard they try or how much they study, they still won’t get a good grade.
-If kids believe that the outcome will be the same whether they spend 20 minutes or two hours on homework, they might not feel it’s worthwhile to take the time to do a careful job.
+Struggling at school can wear kids down and make them lose confidence.
+Over time, they may come to believe they won’t “get it.”
+Or that they won’t do well no matter how hard they try.
+If kids believe the outcome will be the same whether they spend 20 minutes or two hours on homework, they might not think it’s worth it to take the time to do a careful job.

 Rushing leads to sloppy, incorrect, or incomplete homework.